lias-laboratory/gcdplus/README.md

 pip install git+https://github.com/dgdguk/drs.git#egg=drs
 ```

+To install other modules:
+pip install -r requirements.txt

 ## How to Compare Methods

 1. Download an XML file from the Paparazzi project containing message periods.
 By default, we use [`default_rotorcraft.xml`](https://github.com/paparazzi/paparazzi/blob/master/conf/telemetry/default_rotorcraft.xml), already provided in the repository (hence, the download step can be skipped).
 The file must then be put in the root folder of the project (same path as `probabilityFromXml.py`).